spinnaker/spinnaker.github.io/setup/ci/gcb.md

 as the key, and a Java regular expression as the value.

 8. In the **Expected Artifacts** field, you can add any build artifacts as expected artifacts.
-For example, if the build produces a docker image, you can add an expected artifact of type *Docker* with a value of `gcr.io/my-project-id/my-application:tag` (replacing `my-project-id`, `my-application`, and `tag` with appropriate values).
-You will then be able to [use the produced image](/reference/artifacts/in-pipelines/) in downstream stages.
+For example, if the build produces a Docker image, you can add an expected artifact of type *Docker* with a value of `gcr.io/my-project-id/my-application:tag` (replacing `my-project-id`, `my-application`, and `tag` with appropriate values).
+You can then [use the produced image](/reference/artifacts/in-pipelines/) in downstream stages.